Now

 Three months into semi-retirement and I couldn’t be happier.

 I didn’t realize how boring I had become.
-Three months ago, I couldn’t immediately fathom how I’d spend my days if they weren’t full of meetings.
-Turns out that my creativity had been nearly killed by too many years in the corporate world.
+Three months ago, I couldn’t fathom how I’d spend my days if they weren’t full of meetings.
+Turns out that my creativity had been stymied by too many years in the corporate world.

-But none of that bothers me.
-The point, right now, is that I’m learning again.
+But what’s most fun is that I’m learning again.
 Really learning, the kind where I lose track of time and look up and it’s dark outside.